Parents of Amir Locke say he was ‘executed’ by Minneapolis police during no-knock raid

 In a news conference Wednesday, Huffman claimed the officers “loudly and repeatedly announced police search warrant before crossing the threshold into the apartment.”
 But the body-camera footage released late Thursday raised questions about that account as it showed several officers quickly rushing into the apartment at the same time they announced their presence, giving Locke little time to react before he was shot.

-The raid took place just before 7 a.m. on Wednesday, and the footage captures officers shining a bright light toward Locke, who appears to be lying on the couch in the darkened apartment.
+The raid took place just before 7 a.m.
+Wednesday, and the footage captures officers shining a bright light toward Locke, who appears to be lying on the couch in the darkened apartment.

 As Locke sat up, his body wrapped in a blanket and a bright light shining in his face, a gun is seen in his hand, prompting one of the officers to fire at Locke three times.
 It’s not clear from the video if the gun was pointed at officers or if anyone ordered him to drop it before he was shot.
 The chaotic incident lasted less than 10 seconds.